 St. Thomas Overview

-St. Thomas is one of the world's most heavily trafficked cruise ports.
-Its lofty popularity is earned because St. Thomas offers something for just about everyone, and it's an island that can accommodate a huge, daily population influx.
-Plus, its duty-free shopping scene is relatively unparalleled.
-Other on-the-beaten-track sites include the world-famous beach at Magens Bay and a scenic tram ride to a mountaintop.
+If you cruise regularly to the Caribbean, chances are you'll end up in St. Thomas.
+Its popularity as one of the world's most heavily trafficked cruise ports is well-earned.
+The island offers something for just about everyone and has the infrastructure that can accommodate a huge daily population influx.
+In addition to a duty-free shopping scene that's virtually unparalleled, other on-the-beaten-track sites include the world-famous beach at Magens Bay and a scenic tram ride to a mountaintop.

-Virtually every ship sailing an Eastern Caribbean itinerary includes St. Thomas as a port of call as do many Southern Caribbean voyages.
-You'll even see St. Thomas on Panama Canal and South American itineraries (when a Florida port such as Ft.
-Lauderdale or Miami serves as a port of embarkation or debarkation).
-It is not uncommon, particularly during the Caribbean's winter high season, to see six or more ships docked and/or anchored in a day -- and that can mean an extra 20,000 people infused into a population hovering in the mid-50,000's.
+Nearly every ship sailing an Eastern Caribbean itinerary includes St. Thomas as a port of call, as do many Southern Caribbean voyages.
+You'll even see St. Thomas on Panama Canal and South American itineraries (when a Florida port such as Fort Lauderdale or Miami serves as a port of embarkation or debarkation).
+It's not uncommon, particularly during the Caribbean's winter high season, to see six ships or more docked or anchored in a day -- and that can mean an extra 20,000 people mixing into a population hovering in the mid-50,000s.

 Print the entire port review.